The Rancho Murieta Experimental Aircraft Association meets monthly at RM Airport.

 Rancho Murieta Caregiver Support Group

-Website here at RanchoMurieta.com The Rancho Murieta Caregivers' Support Group invite all who are interested to our ongoing meetings on the first and third Wednesday from 3 to 4 p.m. at the RMA small conference room.
-We have a nucleus of about 20 members.
+Website here at RanchoMurieta.com The Rancho Murieta Caregivers' Support Group invite all who are interested to our ongoing meetings on the first Wednesday of the month from 2:30 to 3:30 p.m. at the RMA Building.
 We welcome both men and women who are caregivers for loved ones suffering from any ailment – mental or physical.
-Contacts: Mary Brennan, 354-2490; Nan Parquette, 354-2281.
+For information, contact Nan Parquette, (916) 354-2281.

 Rancho Murieta Community Church